Can Solar Power A House? A Practical Guide for Homeowners To Power a House with Solar

 There are also two types: grid-tie and off-the-grid.

-In addition, the extra generation that goes into the grid is actually fed back into the grid in many places and often reduces your utility bill.
+In addition, the extra generation that goes into the grid is fed back into the grid in many places and often reduces your utility bill.

-An off-grid system is totally independent and requires enough solar panels and battery storage to power a house entirely on solar panels.
+An off-grid system is independent and requires enough solar panels and battery storage to power a house entirely on solar panels.

 Good planning usually lets a solar power system within your home generate sufficient electricity to supply much or all of the daily needs for your home.